lukmanaj/Cohere-Parallel-Language-Sentence-Alignment/README.md

 This repo takes two text files in the source and target languages, and returns sentences that are most likely translations of each other.

-Before running, create an account on [cohere](https://cohere.com) to get your api key.
+Before running, kindly create an account on [cohere](https://cohere.com) to get your api key.

 Then install cohere, using the following command